Study abroad with some of the best in business

 Additionally, a study conducted by the Harbert College of Business, over the last 5 years, showed that Harbert College students who participated in a professional experience such as these averaged $10,322 more in yearly starting salary than their classmates who did not study abroad on one of the professional programs.

-The difference in starting salary is more than the cost of the program fees, so these programs are a great value.
+The difference in starting salary means a lifetime of higher earnings, so these programs are a great value.

 The consulting internship opportunities are real work experiences with a variety of different companies.